-407. The NHS Property Services has confirmed there is insufficient capacity in the existing health infrastructure (i.e. GP surgeries) to cater for the additional demand for local services this development would generate.
+400. The NHS Property Services has confirmed there is insufficient capacity in the existing health infrastructure (i.e. GP surgeries) to cater for the additional demand for local services this development would generate.
 Accordingly, a health contribution of up to £123,420 (£329.12 per dwelling) has been requested to provide additional capacity at the local GP surgery.
-Again, the applicants have agreed to the contribution which officers conclude meets the tests at CIL Regulations 122 and 123.
+Again the contribution, which officers conclude meets the tests at CIL Regulation 122, is secured in the completed S106 Agreement.